Friday, October 17, 2014

 CO-LEADS takes place on the Auraria Higher Education Campus in downtown Denver.
 The campus is served by multiple bus (nearest routes 1, 8, 15, 16, 20, 30L, 36L) and light rail lines (nearest station = Colfax at Auraria).
 Hourly/daily rate visitor parking is also available.

-We will begin and end in the Tivoli Turnhalle, and hold workshop sessions in the classroom building next door.
+We will begin and end in the Tivoli Turnhalle (900 Auraria Parkway, Denver 80204), and hold workshop sessions in the classroom building next door.
 All facilities are ADA-accessible.

 Most of the actual cost of CO-LEADS is underwritten by our sponsoring institutions as in investment in their students.
-However there is a nominal registration fee for each participant as follows, if registration is received by announced deadline:
+However there is a nominal registration fee for each participant as follows, if registration is received by 5pm on Thursday, 9 October 2014:

 - $10 – currently enrolled students/employees at sponsoring institutions (above)